kgdunn/pid-book/univariate-review/normal-distribution-and-checking-for-normality.rst

 	Mathematically we write: :math:`\displaystyle \overline{x} \sim \mathcal{N}\left(\mu, \sigma^2/n\right)`.

-	This important results helps answer our question above.
+	This important result helps answer our question above.
 It says that repeated estimates of the mean will be an accurate, unbiased estimate of the population mean, and interestingly, the variance of that estimate is decreased by using a greater number of samples, :math:`n`, to estimate that mean.
 This makes intuitive sense: the more **independent** samples of data we have, the *better* our estimate ("better" in this case implies lower error, i.e. lower variance).

-	We can illustrate this result as shown here:
+	We can illustrate this result as shown below:

 	.. image:: ../figures/univariate/explain-confidence-interval.png
 		:alt:	../figures/univariate/explain-confidence-interval.R